joakimsigvald/Xspec/README.md

 Xspec is designed to thrive in clean, well-structured codebases.
 Its emphasis on explicit structure and readable specifications is intended to reinforce those qualities, helping teams maintain clarity and confidence as both code and test suites grow.

+## 7. Beyond TDD: Specification-Driven Agentic Development

+While Xspec is a highly effective tool for traditional Test-Driven Development (TDD), it is ultimately designed to facilitate a new paradigm: **Specification-Driven Agentic Development (SDAD)**.

+SDAD evolves TDD by treating the developer as the specifier and the AI agent as the implementer.
+Because Xspec enforces a strict, readable, and declarative structure, it creates the perfect shared language between human intent and AI generation.

+The SDAD cycle works as follows:
+1. **Specify (Human):** The developer writes a clear, executable specification using Xspec to define the exact requirements and expected behavior.
+2. **Red Phase (Automated):** An AI agent takes over, generating the production code necessary to make all specifications (tests) pass.
+3. **Grey Phase (Semi-Automated):** The AI agent switches to refactoring mode, cleaning up the generated code and providing quality metrics.
+4. **Green Phase (Manual):** The human developer reviews the clean code, collaborating with the AI to optimize structure and readability before starting the next cycle.

+By removing boilerplate and focusing purely on the *Given-When-Then* logic, Xspec allows developers to focus on the "what" while the AI handles the "how."